JarkkoPar/Utility_AI/README.md

 * *UtilityAISensorGroup* Several sensors can be grouped for more high-level sensor input to the considerations.
 * *UtilityAIAction* A behaviour, if selected, will run any actions attached to it.
 * *UtilityAIActionGroup* Groups can help organize how a behaviour will run the actions attached to it.

+## How to use the nodes

+Start by adding a UtilityAIAgent to your scene.
+Next you can add the Sensors as the childs of the AI agent node.
+And then add the Behaviours.
+It is expected that any sensors are before behaviours.

+Then add considerations to the Behaviours you have added.
+And finally the Actions.